 Once you have a URL object with any of these methods will obviously possible to undertake more specific purposes, such as to upload an image:

-ImageIcon image = new ImageIcon (ClassLoader.getSystemResource ("org / eyrene / xxx / resources / image.jpg"));
+ImageIcon image = new ImageIcon (ClassLoader.getSystemResource ("org / eyrene / xxx / resources / image.jpg"));but that's another story!

 [...] complete and updated version on justshareit.pbwiki.com [...]